 Here are the main things you need to know about water:

 A chicken’s body is constantly challenged by bacteria that cause diseases in their environment.
-Their body will build up an immunity (known as acquired immunity), however giving them large doses of “bacteria soup” will risk them becoming ill so change water daily or at least every other day.
+Their body will build up an immunity (known as acquired immunity), however giving them large doses of “bacteria soup” will risk them becoming ill so please change water daily or at least every other day!

 When you change their water, watch them rush over and take a drink – they do appreciate clean drinking water!

-Water containers left in the sunlight can soon heat up the water inside to a high temperature which means chickens can’t lose as much heat by drinking.
+Water containers left in the sunlight can soon heat up the water inside to a high temperature which means chickens can’t lose as much heat by drinking so please, keep their water in the shade during hot weather and if you can, give them some fresh, cool water when it’s hot.

 Water containers for chickens come in a variety of shapes and sizes to suit your needs.
 Some are galvanised and will last a very long time but the majority are plastic.